tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <Student> You're unsatisfied.
 I know.
 <Student> There's nothing I can do.
 <JuniorDev> You have so much to give and you give so little.
+<Student> Alright, he wants plenty of money and food and drinks and coffee and cigarrettes and technology products.
+<Student2> Understandable.
+Don't get too fat.
+<JuniorDev> Sure, that's nice.
+But what I want is for you to tell me about yourself and how you're feeling and what you would like.